PAT TESTING DIGBETH

 WHAT WILL YOUR PAT TEST INCLUDE?

-- A visual assessment of the appliance, flex and plug top itself.
-We’ll look for indications of over heating and damages.
+- A visual inspection of the appliance, flex and plug top itself.
+We will look for signs of over heating and damages.

-- We start off by opening the plug top of each appliance.
-We’ll then examine the fuse and tighten up any loose connections.
+- Each plug top is opened.
+We will then inspect the fuse and tighten up any loose connections.

 - Electrical tests.
-Redlander will put every one of your appliances through a selection of tests.
-These will make sure that they are adequately earthed and insulated.
+We will put each of your appliances through a series of tests.
+These will ensure that they’re properly earthed and insulated.

 - Labels.
-Redlander will put a label on every appliance, signifying either a pass or a fail, including a test date, retest date and an appliance ID.
+We will put a label on each appliance indicating either a pass or a fail, including a test date, retest date and an appliance ID.

 - Records.
-Redlander PAT Testing Digbeth will issue a detailed record for every appliance that’s been tested.
+Redlander PAT Testing Alvechurch will issue a detailed record for each appliance that has been tested.
 This will include an inventory summary.

 A number of organisations may decide to train somebody in-house.
 Having said that, this isn’t always fiscally practical.
 An extensive course is going to take 3 days to finish, then there is the fee for purchasing all of the equipment, adaptors and PAT test labels.